Phase Changes and Heat Transfer Unit Plan Mark as Favorite (52 Favorites)

 - Finish up your study of heat transfer with the lab, , which allows students to calculate the amount of heat energy stored in some of the foods they eat.
 This lab will help students understand the law of conservation of energy in addition to letting them measure the heat released by common snack food.

-Use one of these labs to assess student understanding of the concepts of specific heat and heat transfer if you end your unit with a summative activity:
+Use one of these labs or activities to assess student understanding of the concepts of specific heat and heat transfer if you end your unit with a summative activity:

 - Students take on the role of a forensic investigator and use lab results to help them determine if a suspect’s vehicle was potentially involved in a hit and run incident in The Search for a Hit and Run Suspect lab by collecting data and completing calorimetric calculations to determine the specific heat capacity of multiple unknown metal samples.